jmslocum16/elite-qualifier/README.md

 ## Background

-This is why this application exists.
+This is why this application exists.....

 ## Install